Tcleary/software-design-lab/templates/journal.md

 *Hour 2: Did excercises 1-6, played around with the Study Drills too, didn't run into any problems *Hour 3: Did excercises 7-11, added played around with input() with some older excercises *Hour 4: Did excercises 12 & 13, played around with inputs and modules a bit

+## Week Four (2/14 to 2/20)

+This week I continued *Learn Python3 the Hard Way*

+*Hour 1: Did excercise 14, started playing *Zork* got 15 points and killed by the troll in the basement.
+Did actually think about how the commands and prompts were structed to make the game work.
+*Hour 2: Did excercise 15, including "Study Drills," ran into some problems figuring out how to get the script to work with input() and including close().
+Realized I could change an older script I had to convert excel to XML, but then realized this was written in python 2 and decided  to save that project for later.
+Did excercise 16.
+*Hour 3: